-In April 2024, we announced interim data from the HELIOS trial, an ongoing, open-label Phase 2 study designed to evaluate if AMX0035 slows progression of diabetic, visual, and other measures in people living with WS and to evaluate safety and tolerability.
+In April 2024, we announced interim data from the HELIOS trial, an ongoing, open-label Phase 2 study designed to evaluate if AMX0035 slows progression of diabetic, visual, and other measures in people living with Wolfram syndrome and to evaluate safety and tolerability.
 The interim analysis performed was based on a data cutoff as of March 5, 2024 and included all participants who completed their Week 24 assessments as of the cutoff (n=8).
 The primary efficacy endpoint of the trial measures change from baseline in C-peptide, an established, objective laboratory measure of pancreatic beta cell function and glycemic control, assessed using a Mixed Meal Tolerance Test (MMTT).
 Secondary and exploratory outcomes include the measurement of other diabetic responses and other domains affected by the disease.
-The interim data from eight participants who received 24 weeks of treatment demonstrated that AMX0035 had a clinically meaningful effect on key outcomes including preliminary overall improvement in glucose control measures, visual acuity measures and disease burden in adult participants living with WS, where disease progression was expected.
+The interim data from eight participants who received 24 weeks of treatment demonstrated that AMX0035 had a clinically meaningful effect on key outcomes including preliminary overall improvement in glucose control measures, visual acuity measures and disease burden in adult participants living with Wolfram syndrome, where disease progression was expected.
 The safety profile of AMX0035 was consistent with that observed in other populations in which the drug has been extensively studied.
-We anticipate topline data for all 12 participants at Week 24 in the fall of 2024.
+We plan to present the HELIOS topline data from the HELIOS trial for all 12 participants at Week 24, including all of the longer-term data available for participants who have reached their Week 36 or Week 48 visit at that time, at a medical meeting this fall.
+We are engaging with stakeholders, including the FDA, and planning for a single Phase 3 clinical trial and will share additional details on the clinical trial design once finalized.

-PSP is a rare neurological disorder that affects body movements, walking, balance and eye movement and is characterized by widespread neurodegeneration associated with tau protein deposition in subcortical regions of the brain.
+PSP is a rare neurodegenerative disorder that affects body movements, walking, balance and eye movement and is characterized by widespread neurodegeneration associated with tau protein deposition in subcortical regions of the brain.
 Based on in vitro, in vivo and clinical data, AMX0035 may influence tau pathology, a key hallmark in people living with PSP.
 Genetic evidence indicates that a risk factor for PSP may be the unfolded protein response activated in disease-affected regions of the brain.
 PB has been shown to upregulate and recruit chaperone proteins, stabilize protein folding, and reduce ER stress and the unfolded protein response, while TURSO has been shown to inhibit tau phosphorylation induced by metabolic stress.
 In addition to preclinical data on PB and TURSO individually, PB and TURSO combined have shown a synergistic effect in targeting the hallmark pathways of neurodegeneration to simultaneously prevent or slow neuronal cell death.
 There are currently no approved therapies for the treatment of PSP, and the disease is reported to affect seven in 100,000 people worldwide.
 We are pursuing this indication based on AMX0035's mechanism, preclinical data, and the tau reduction seen in the Phase 2 PEGASUS trial of AMX0035 in AD.